MatthijsvdWielen/firely-docs-simplifier/develop/quality-control/rule-filters.rst

 - Any FHIRPath statement that results in an unambiguous true or false
 - Any FHIRPath statement that results in a single value (if the value is there, it’s a match)

-QC supports FHIRPath normative v2.0.0.
+QC supports FHIRPath STU1.
 For more information about FHIRPath, see the `FHIRPath standard`_.

 An example true/false expression.